nminnow/CppPrimer/README.md

 # CppPrimer

-Solutions to some exercises in C++ Primer.
+My solutions to some exercises in C++ Primer.